jagrvargen/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 1. 1-calculation.py - Imports function from the file calculator_1.py, does some math, and prints the result.

 2. 2-args.py - Prints the number of and the list of its arguments.

+3. 3-infinite_add.py - Prints the result of the addition of all arguments.